 Step 4: Verification Process

 After you submit your application, the bank will verify your identity and enrollment status.
 Depending on the bank, this may take a few days.
-Once verified, you’ll receive your debit card and access to online banking tools.
+Once verified, you’ll receive your debit card, complete with a card number, and access to online bank tools.

 How To Get a Student Banking Account Bonus